 It’s understood by our family and friends that there will be seasons where they will not see pictures of one or both of our children on social media.
 That’s because we have always asked our children if we can post their pictures.
 I show them the pictures that I have taken and they have the opportunity to select their preferred pictures, if they approve any at all.
-They also approve any conversations we post that they participated in (and they’ll both review and consent to the contents of this post).
+They also approve any conversations we post that they participated in (they both reviewed and consented to the contents of this post).

 A conversation between our kids a few years ago (using their ages at the time):